 - Duration: 8 half days + optional introduction sessions

 Mixed methods systematic reviews combine qualitative and quantitative evidence to answer complex applied health and public health questions.
 These methods are becoming increasingly important as we seek to understand why interventions may have different results for different people in different situations.
 This course will explore the current thinking on approaches to mixed methods systematic reviews.

-You can attend all six half-days, or just the ‘Review’ course (four half-days) or the evidence search course (two half-days).
+You can attend all eight sessions, or just the ‘Review’ course (five half-days) or the evidence search course (three sessions).

 Following this course (delivered in four half-day sessions) participants should have a strong understanding of:

 The purpose and value of mixed-methods systematic reviews

 Methods for synthesising qualitative and quantitative research including explanatory sequential, exploratory sequential, and convergent synthesis methods.

 13.30 - 14.30 (GMT) 21st March 2024 (optional introduction)

 13.30 - 16.00 (GMT) on 25th & 27th March 2024